Harvey Weinstein: Retrial

 Despite the successful appeal, Weinstein remains set to face a retrial for the overturned New York convictions in the fall of 2024.
 During a court hearing on July 19, 2024, Judge Curtis Farber ruled that Weinstein would be retried and tentatively set for the retrial to start on November 12, 2024.
 Despite this, Farber also ruled that previous plans to have the retrial start in September 2024 were still an option, and the start date of the retrial would depend on pretrial discoveries.
 Weinstein's lawyers have called for the retrial to begin as soon as possible.
 On January 29, 2025, Judge Farber set the retrial date to April 15, 2025, The jury selection process for the retrial began on April 15, 2025, with opening statements and witness testimony then beginning on April 23, 2025.
 Jury deliberations in the retrial would then begin on June 5, 2025.
 On June 11, 2025, Weinstein was found guilty of one count of criminal sexual act and not guilty of another.
-There is still no verdict on an allegation made by a third woman.
+No verdict would be reached on an allegation made by a third woman.
+On May 15, 2026, mistrial was declared in his retrial for the Jessica Mann case after the presiding jury remained deadlocked.
+A hearing was then set for June 24, 2026 to determine whether or not prosecutors would seek another retrial for Mann's case.

 Additional charges in New York

 On September 12, 2024, a New York grand jury indicted Weinstein on new charges, as announced by prosecutors from the Manhattan District Attorney's office.
 These specific charges were initially unknown, as the indictment was sealed and only opened upon Weinstein's arraignment.
 On September 18, 2024, Weinstein was arraigned in New York for this new indictment, entering a plea of not guilty to one count of criminal sexual act in the first degree.
 The prosecution filed a motion to consolidate the new charges into Weinstein's retrial rather than have two separate New York trials.
 The presiding judge granted the prosecution's motion to consolidate on October 23.
 On June 12, 2025, Weinstein received a mistrial on this charge following tensions within the jury.
+Another mistrial would be declared on May 15, 2026, though the prosecution would still be granted the authority to determine whether or not another retrial would be pursued after a 30-day waiting period.